Costa Del Sol Travel Guide

 Puerto Banus Beach ©

 The energetic city of Malaga, a sort of huge beach resort itself (and the birthplace of Picasso), is the capital of Andalusia and the gateway to the Costa del Sol.
 The most popular resort town on the Costa del Sol is Torremolinos, which retains some elements of traditional Spain, although most main streets are now pedestrian thoroughfares filled with souvenir shops and ice-cream parlours.
 Torremolinos is a popular party resort, perfect for all kinds of hedonistic fun in the sun.
 Marbella is another favourite, although it is a more elegant, upmarket resort, something of a playground for the elite.
 Those in the Costa del Sol yearning for some cultural sightseeing should venture to nearby Granada and its iconic Alhambra fortress, or visit the quaint and scenic villages of Nerja and Mijas to experience some authentic local flavour.
+Ronda also offers holidaymakers some respite from the revelery of the resort towns thanks to its beautiful natural scenery and wealth of cultural attractions.

 The airport is situated between Malaga and the large resort of Torremolinos on the national road N340, which connects all towns and resorts along the coast.
 Trains can be caught from the airport into Malaga City and to Fuengirola.
 Bus services link the coastal towns as well as the inland towns of Ronda and Granada to each other, and there is also a train between Malaga and Fuengirola and a train connecting Ronda to Malaga.